aish1910/learn-angular/README.md

 ```

 * Interpolation {{ }} lets you render the property value as text; property binding [ ] lets you use the property value in a template expression.

+# App is up and ready.
+Can be accesssed at - https://angular-tb2jqq.stackblitz.io/